tacatac/archnosh/README.md

 #### nosh system and service manager: nosh-run-system-manager

-For a fully nosh-managed system i.e. nosh running as the init process and service manager, install the following packages:
+For a fully nosh-managed system, i.e. nosh running as the init process and service manager, install the following packages:

 * nosh-common
 * nosh-exec